Why did I write this guide and who’s it for?

 Finally, you also have to get home safely afterwards!
-It goes without saying that anything other than a very short journey home should be avoided.
-On Mynydd Graean for example, I simply slept at Base Camp, as soon as I’d finished and drove home the next day.
+It goes without saying that anything other than a very short journey/drive home should be avoided.
+On my remote gravel climbs for example, I simply slept at my base camp once finished and drove home the next day.

-If you go for it solo, you might decide to invite some mates to ride a few laps with you.
+If you go solo, you might decide to invite some friends (aka ‘Sherpas’ in Everesting speak) to ride a few laps with you.
 This offers you some degree of support, plus the distraction of someone to talk to – just be sure to ride at your pace, not their ‘fresh legs’ pace!
 If you can, spread these people out a little, so you have company for more of the ride.
-Your lowest points are likely to come around half-way and beyond, particularly if you head into darkness towards the end – if you have a really good mate, who doesn’t mind joining you in the final 2,000m, they could be a God-send.
+Your lowest points are likely to come around half-way and beyond, particularly if you head into darkness towards the end – if you have a really good friend, who doesn’t mind joining you in the final 2,000m, they could be a God-send.

-My mate Kev set his alarm for 2.00am and joined me for my final lap on Mynydd Graean – my third successful Everesting – as moral support went, that was pretty amazing!
+My mate Kev set his alarm for 2.00am and joined me for my final lap on my first gravel Everesting – as moral support went, that was pretty amazing!

 Hills with plenty of reps are better suited to riding with other team members: you can all ride at your own paces, but will coincide more often.
 In contrast, a climb with very few reps could see a team split up very quickly and never come back together, except for the odd wave when passing each other!